manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 ### Objective

-Install the Oracle Database software and create a single instance container database using Oracle Database Setup Wizard (Installer).
+Install the Oracle Database software and create a starter database for Desktop class or Server class using Oracle Database Setup Wizard (Installer).

 ### Prerequisites

-This lab assumes you have:
+This lab assumes:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have a Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
+	- Lab: Create SSH Keys
 	- Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
 	- Lab: Setup Compute Instance